T-Al-D/T-Al-D/README.md

 - 👋 Hi, I’m @T-Al-D.
-- 👀 I’m interested in all sorts of Coding (C/C++, Java, SQL, Python....) and Elektronics (Rasberry, Aduino ...).
+- 👀 I’m interested in all sorts of Coding (C/C++, Java, SQL, Python....) and sometimes Elektronics (Rasberry, Aduino ...).
-- 🌱 I started coding in 09/2019.
-I already have tried (or experimented with) a few programming-languages, most often I use Python or C# in Visual Studio (Code).
+- 🌱 I've tried (or experimented with) a few programming languages, however most often I use Python (Visual Studio Code) or C# (Visual Studio).
-- :blue_book: currently learning ....
+- :blue_book: Currently I´m in an apprenticeship to become an IT-specialist (application development)
-- ✨ For the future I want to fill my repository with more "Mini-Projects" as I discover more and more of the amazing and diverse world of Software.
+- ✨ In the future, I would like to fill my repository with more “mini-projects” as I discover more and more of the amazing and diverse world of software.
+-
 - ⚠️ NONE OF MY PROJECTS HAVE GUARANTEE OR LIABILITY ⚠️
 <!---
 T-Al-D/T-Al-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.